Tony Peña: Coaching and managerial career

-In 1999, Peña became the manager of the New Orleans Zephyrs and in 2001 he led them to a first-place finish in the East Division of the Pacific Coast League.
-He also led Águilas Cibaeñas of the Dominican Winter Baseball League to two domestic championships in 1998 and 2000, and also led them to the 2001 Caribbean Series title.
+After announcing his retirement at the end of the 1997 season, Peña was hired by the White Sox to coordinate the organization's Dominican operations and to serve as the manager of its Arizona League rookie ball team.
+For the 1999 season, he was hired by the Houston Astros to be the manager of the New Orleans Zephyrs in Triple-A. In 2001, he led them to a first-place finish in the East Division of the Pacific Coast League.
+He also led Águilas Cibaeñas of the Dominican Winter Baseball League to two domestic championships in 1998 and 2000, and Caribbean Series title in 2001.

-Peña was hired by the Kansas City Royals in 2002 to replace Tony Muser (John Mizerock had served as interim manager).
-Peña led the 2003 Royals to a seven-game lead in the American League Central Division by mid-season before settling into a third-place finish in with a record of 83–79.
+In May 2002, Peña was hired as the new manager of the Kansas City Royals, replacing Tony Muser, who was fired on 29 April.
+Peña led the 2003 Royals to a seven-game lead in the American League Central Division by mid-season before settling into a third-place finish with a record of 83–79.
 It was the Royals' first season with a winning record since the strike-shortened 1994 season.
 Peña was rewarded with the 2003 American League Manager of the Year Award.

 Peña's Royals were less successful in 2004, finishing in last place in the Central Division of the American League with 104 losses.
-He resigned as manager of the Royals after a loss to the Toronto Blue Jays on May 10, 2005, as the Royals had the worst record in the American League at 8–25.
+He resigned as manager of the Royals after a loss to the Toronto Blue Jays on 10 May 2005, as the Royals had the worst record in the American League at 8–25.
 He was replaced by interim manager Bob Schaefer.